top of page

 Why Fine Tuning Demands a Paradigm Shift to Solve the Mystery of the Constants of Nature

 This essay illustrates how fine tuning presents a major problem to the ordinary scientific method for explaining phenomena in our universe.
 Through an analogy from ethical systems, it demonstrates why a paradigm shift is needed to solve the mystery of the constants.
-Series 1: Intelligent Cause Essay: 4 of 10 Previous: Essay 3 — Fine-Tuning of the Physical Constants: The Discovery That Changed Physics ← Next: Essay 5 — How Physics Proves Intelligent Design from the Fine
+Highlights of this essay: Introduction How the Reverse Causation Problem Shows that the Constants Cannot be Fundamental The First Two Theories Ignore Fine Tuning A New Paradigm is Needed to Explain the Values of t

-Entropy and the Initial Conditions of the Universe
+Entropy and the Initial Conditions of the Universe: Why the Big Bang Began in Order

-Roger Penrose’s 10^10^123 Argument: Why the Universe’s Low Entropy Is So Improbable
+Roger Penrose’s 10^10^123 Calculation: Why the Big Bang’s Low Entropy Was So Improbable

 Modern physics has uncovered a startling fact about the beginning of our universe: the Big Bang did not start in a random or chaotic state.
 Instead, it began in an extraordinarily ordered, low-entropy condition.
 According to physicist Roger Penrose, the odds of the universe starting in such a special state by chance are about 1 in 10^(10^123) — a number so enormous it dwarfs even a googolplex.
 This isn’t a minor detail about the early universe.
 These highly ordered initial co